wilsonmar/wilsonmar.github.io/_posts/2021-06-15-azure-data.md

 <a target="_blank" href="https://docs.azure.com/en-us/learn/modules/query-relational-data/6-exercise-perform-query">04-Upload-download-and-query-data-in-a-non-relational-data-store.md</a>

-BTW Left out of the ESI list is Azure Databricks, a cloud-scale platform for data analytics and machine learning.
+PROTIP: BTW Left out of the ESI list is Azure Databricks, a cloud-scale platform for data analytics and machine learning.
 Microsoft's live class DP-090 "Implementing a Machine Learning Solution with Microsoft Azure Databricks" shows how to use Azure Databricks to explore, prepare, and model data; and integrate Databricks machine learning processes with Azure Machine Learning.

 Sample DP-900 Exams: